Blacklight: Scalable Defense for Neural Networks against Query-Based Black-Box Attacks: Introduction

-In this paper, we propose {\em Blacklight}, a novel defense that detects query-based black-box attacks using an efficient similarity engine \htedit{operating on} probabilistic content fingerprints.
-Our detector relies on the fact that black-box attacks seek to generate adversarial examples whose perturbation from benign inputs is bounded.
-Thus the generation of an adversarial example requires the attacker to submit to the target model multiple queries that are similar to each other\footnote{In practice, even the most efficient black box attacks issue thousands of queries to generate a single attack, and nearly all such queries are constrained to be a small perturbation away from the benign input.}.
-We detect this similarity across multiple queries as an attack, since this level of similarity rarely exists among benign queries.
+\htedit{In this work, we focus on defending against query-based black-box attacks, even when persistent attackers switch account to evade detection.} The fundamental insight driving our work is that, in order to compute adversarial examples, query-based black-box attacks {\em perform iterative optimization over the network}, an incremental process that produces queries highly similar in the input space. \htedit{With this in mind}, we propose {\em Blacklight}, a novel defense that detects query-based black-box attacks using \htedit{an efficient {\em content-similarity engine}.} Blacklight detects the highly similar queries as part of the iterative optimization process in the attack\footnote{In practice, even the most efficient black box attacks issue thousands of queries to generate a single attack, and nearly all such queries are constrained to be a small perturbation away from the benign input.}, since benign queries rarely share this level of similarity. \htedit{Blacklight's query detection is account oblivious, thus is effective no matter how many accounts an attacker uses to submit queries.}

-Blacklight detects black-box attacks at inference time, by computing for each input query a probabilistic fingerprint composed of a small number of hash values.
-A query whose probabilistic fingerprint matches any prior fingerprint \htedit{by} more than a threshold is identified as part of a black-box attack.
-Fingerprint hashes are designed such that multiple inputs with small \htedit{content} differences will have high overlap in their fingerprint hashes.
-Since we use secure one-way hashes, even an attacker aware of our algorithm cannot optimize the perturbation to \htedit{disrupt its fingerprints and} avoid detection.
+\htedit{Blacklight is highly scalable and lightweight.
+It} detects highly similar queries generated by iterative optimization using {\em probabilistic fingerprints}, \htedit{a compact hash representation computed for each input query.
+We design these fingerprints such that queries highly similar in the input space will have large overlap in their fingerprints.
+As such, Blacklight identifies an (incoming) query as part of a query-based black-box attack, if its fingerprint matches any prior fingerprint by more than a threshold. } Since we use secure one-way hashes to compute fingerprints, even an attacker aware of our algorithm cannot optimize \htedit{the content perturbation of a query} to disrupt its fingerprint and avoid detection.